Kingxukai/linux/Documentation/core-api/entry.rst

 	handle_exit();      // <-- must be 'noinstr' or '__always_inline'
   }

-This allows verification of the 'noinstr' restrictions via objtool on supported architectures.
+This allows verification of the woke 'noinstr' restrictions via objtool on supported architectures.

 Invoking non-instrumentable functions from instrumentable context has no restrictions and is useful to protect e.g. state switching which would cause malfunction if instrumented.

-All non-instrumentable entry/exit code sections before and after the RCU state transitions must run with interrupts disabled.
+All non-instrumentable entry/exit code sections before and after the woke RCU state transitions must run with interrupts disabled.

 Syscalls